-Resulting from the workshop discussion, Council did not propose any new or updated goals and objectives under the third overarching strategy, "Ensure Financial Stability."
+At the March 4 workshop discussion, Council did not propose any new or updated goals and objectives under the third overarching strategy, "Ensure Financial Stability."
 However, staff have suggested the below revisions and new objectives:

-- Objective (new): Explore possible tax measure options to support the future sustainability of the City's budget - Objective (new) Enhance City's investment program and implement an investment laddering strategy - Objective (revised): Update and implement the Cost Allocation Plan and Comprehensive User Fee Study - Objective (revised): Develop a roadmap to address future pension obligations and other post-employment benefit (OPEB) obligations
+- Objective (new): Explore possible tax measure options to support the future sustainability of the City's budget - Objective (new): Enhance the City's investment program and implement an investment laddering strategy - Objective (revised): Update and implement the Cost Allocation Plan and Comprehensive User Fee Study - Objective (revised): Develop a roadmap to address future pension obligations and other post-employment benefit (OPEB) obligations

-In addition, staff discovered that the below objective related to completion of the Development Impact Fee (DIF) study was erroneously included in the prior version of the draft 2019-2021 Strategic Plan shared with Council at the March 4 workshop.
+In addition, staff discovered that an objective related to completion of the Development Impact Fee (DIF) study was erroneously included in the version of the draft Strategic Plan shared with Council at the March 4 workshop.
 The DIF study has already been completed.
-The report was taken to Council on February 6, 2019, and fees from the study have been effected (as of April 20, 2019).
-Therefore, staff have removed this objective from the updated 2019-2021 Plan:
+The report was taken to Council on February 6, 2019, and fees from the study have been implemented (as of April 20, 2019).
+Therefore, staff have removed this objective from the updated draft: